Sriram8452/PCA-EXP-2-MATRIX-SUMMATION-USING-2D-GRIDS-AND-2D-BLOCKS-AY-23-24/README.md

 ## PROGRAM:
 ```
-Developed By : Niraunjana Gayathri G R
+Developed By : Sriram Gopalan G
-Register No. : 212222230096
+Register No. : 212222230149
 ```

 ```